-IUCr Webinar on Morpheus by Dr Fabrice GorrecRegister here now to attend.
+IUCr Webinar on Morpheus by Dr Fabrice GorrecAvailable to view now online

 As our customers will know, Molecular Dimensions has a successful collaboration with Dr Gorrec to commercialize several of his very popular and successful screens.
-As a companion to the upcoming webinar, here we review all 5 of Dr Gorrec's screens developed at the world-renowned MRC Laboratory of Molecular Biology, Cambridge, UK and exclusively licensed by them to Molecular Dimensions.
+As a companion to these webinars, we review all 5 of Dr Gorrec's screens developed at the world-renowned MRC Laboratory of Molecular Biology, Cambridge, UK and exclusively licensed by them to Molecular Dimensions.

 - Morpheus® II

 This ever popular screen incorporates a range of low molecular weight compounds that were identified as frequently occurring ordered ligands in more than 33,000 structures from the PDB (PDB data from 2009).
 This unique screen aims to access novel chemical space left unexplored in conventional screens, primarily by integrating PDB-derived ligands in 8 additive mixes.
 Each mix contains a number of additives of the same chemical class.

 The screen has been optimized in many ways, including maximising the concentration of additives and ensuring all conditions are cryoprotected.
 A number of biological buffers are among the pdb-derived ligands and have been used to build three buffer systems (for example MOPS/HEPES-Na).
 The resulting simplified and systematic screen formulation (a 96-well 3D grid screen) facilitates the preparation of conditions during the optimization of initial hits.